UK GDPR Good Practice Workshop

 “The crucial, crucial change [GDPR] brought was around accountability.
 Accountability encapsulates everything the GDPR is about,” says UK Information Commissioner Elizabeth Denham (April 2019).

-Data protection by default is simple when these seven principles are embedded in every one of your organisation’s processes.
+Data protection by default is simple when the seven data protection principles are embedded in every one of an investigative organisation’s processes.
 Data protection by default means that the individual’s rights are safeguarded from the very beginning of a process, before any additional measures are implemented.

 There is no shortage of advice on UK GDPR some of it good, some not so good and some very confusing.

 In preparation for the 5-hour workshop delegates will be provided with reading material and documents, articles, templates and policies to help them engage in the small group workshop and gain a better understanding how they may meet their clients' expectations while remaining compliant.